Proto-strange quark stars from density-dependent quark mass model: The DDQM Model

 \subsection{Finite temperature formalism}

-Since we are dealing with hot QM with masses dependent on temperature $T$, and baryon density $n_i$, it is convenient to work with state variables $T$, $n_i$, and the volume $V$.
-We start with the thermodynamic free energy $F$ and derive the other quantities such as the energy density $\varepsilon$ and pressure $P$ through self-consistent thermodynamic treatment.
-We express the $F$ in the same way as the free particle system and replace the free particle mass with $n_b$ and $T$ dependent particle mass $m_i(T,n_b)$.
+Since we are dealing with hot QM with masses dependent on temperature $T$, and baryon density $n_i$ of each particle $i$, it is convenient to work with state variables $T$, $n_i$, and the volume $V$.
+We start with the thermodynamic free energy {density} $F$ and derive the other quantities such as the energy density $\varepsilon$ and pressure $P$ through self-consistent thermodynamic treatment.
+We express the $F$ in the same way as the free particle system with the free particle mass and chemical potential replaced with $n_b$ and $T$ {dependent particle mass $m_i \rightarrow m_i(T,n_b)$ and chemical potential $\mu_i \rightarrow \mu^*_i(n_b, T)$}.
 Hence,

-where $\mu^*_i$ is the effective chemical potential of the $i$th particle and $\Omega_0$ is the thermodynamic potential density of the noninteracting particles which should be considered as an intermediate variable for now.
-Since the independent state variables defined above do not include the $\mu^*_i$ that appears in $\Omega_0$, we need to find a mechanism to link it to the independent variables.
+where $\mu^*_i$ is the effective chemical potential of the $i$th particle and $\Omega_0$ is the thermodynamic potential of the noninteracting particles which should be considered as an intermediate variable for now. {The true thermodynamic potential $\Omega$ will be defined at the end of this section as a function of $\Omega_0$.} Since the independent state variables defined above do not include the $\mu^*_i$ that appears in $\Omega_0$, we need to find a mechanism to link it to the independent variables.
 We create such a linkage through the particle number density $n_i$ i.e.

 this expression has been used in previous thermodynamic treatments with $\mu^*_i$ replaced with the real chemical potential, $\mu_i$.
 Here, we use $\mu^*_i$ for thermodynamic consistency.
 Taking the derivative of Eq.~(\ref{1}) we have